Stuycs-K/final-project-8-chena-dangelov/WORKLOG.md

 ### 5/23/23

 Today I wrote much of the Minesweeper tab of the project.
 This is the tab that displays the board and everything else.
 I wrote the draw(), setup(), and drawBoard() methods.
 As we make further additions to the project, these methods will undoubtedly change, but they will fundamentally remain similar to what I have written today.
 There is still much debugging to be done with this branch, specifically involving responding to user input appropriately, but I have gotten it to a point where it can display the board and allows the user to place flags with no issues.

+### 5/24/23

+Today I worked further on the Minesweeper class.
+I created the drawTile() method, separating the work so that the entire board does not have to be drawn every time draw() is called.
+After my edits, the project was able to run a simplified version of Minesweeper, where tiles could be cleared and flagged but there was no immediate loss after clicking a mine.
+Alberto edited the code further after these edits and made significant progress to the methods in the Minesweeper tab.